-Closing date for applications is 5pm on 30 June 2020.
+The closing date for applications is 5pm on Monday 17 May.
 No extensions will be provided.

-- open to individual, public or private sector organisations, groups or businesses involved in Vocational Educational Training (VET).
+- open to individuals, public or private sector organisations, groups or businesses involved in Vocational Education and Training (VET).

 All applicants should: